Product Compliance: Here’s What You Need to Know

 What is Product Compliance?

-Compliance management can be harder than it seems on the surface.
+Compliance management can be more challenging than it seems on the surface.
 Regulations in different countries, states, and provinces are constantly changing.
-Also, regulations vary based on the type of product you’re importing.
-This means you have to make sure you put serious effort into understanding which regulations apply to you.
+Also, rules vary based on the type of product you’re importing.
+As such, you must make a serious effort to understand which regulations apply before selling a new product.
+When doing so, there are five types of rules you should consider.

 #1 Product-Specific Safety Standards

 In the US, the Consumer Product Safety Commission (CPSC) has a tool called the Regulatory Robot.
-This tool can help give you a general idea of the regulations that would apply to your product.
+This tool can give you a general idea of the regulations that would apply to your goods.
+You should also consider talking to a test lab or product compliance consultant.
+They can help ensure that you know about the relevant regulations.

 #2 Substance Regulations

 In the US, the CPSC monitors shipments at the border and will test products as they come in.
-It’s relatively easy to have your products tested at a lab before shipping.
-So, there is very little reason to ignore the possibility of having unsafe substances found in your products.
+It’s relatively easy to test your products at a lab before shipping.
+So, there is very little reason to ignore the possibility of having unsafe substances found in them.

 #3 Requirements for Documentation

-These are just declarations that your products comply with all relevant regulations in the country of importation.
+Sometimes, specific compliance documents need to be shipped with your products.
+These are often declarations that your goods comply with all relevant regulations in the country of importation.

-You should work in conjunction with your freight forwarder to include these documents with your shipment, if necessary.
+You should work with your freight forwarder to include any required documents with your shipment.

 #4 Requirements for Labeling

-It is important to reiterate that you should really consult with a test lab or consultant about these issues.
-They can help determine what type of labeling requirements will apply to your specific product.
+It is important to reiterate that you should do thorough research and consider talking with a test lab or consultant about these issues.
+They can help determine what labeling requirements will apply to your product.

 #5 Requirements for Testing